 Chime vs. Rize: Switch to Chime for Full Service Banking & Automatic Savings

 Chime and Rize each have their own benefits as automatic savings apps.
-Chime is a great option if you’re looking to save for a rainy day while also accessing fee-free banking.
+Chime is a great option if you’re looking to save for a rainy day while also accessing a banking app with no monthly fees.
 Rize is a bit more robust in that you can save and invest, but it charges fees.

-If you’re looking to ditch a big bank while also automating your savings in a simple, effective way, you should get started with Chime.
+If you’re looking to ditch a big bank while also automating your savings in a simple, effective way, you should consider getting started with Chime.
 But, if you’re looking to maximize your long-term savings goals and do more than save for a rainy day, Rize could be the better go-to option for you.
-Since Chime is a fee-free bank and not just a savings app, you could use both Rize and Chime together to save and invest for your short and long-term goals.

 Whatever you decide to do, the key is to get started with an automatic savings app.
 This way you’ll save more money – effortlessly.